 He said in his business, at Dreamworld, he offers 'pay for play' $5 per person for around 5-minute game and he also offers a special, unique, photo with a Tiger at $500 a pop.

-Whatever your price point for your combat entertainment the most important thing is to do what you love.
+Whatever your price point for your live-action gaming the most important thing is to do what you love.

 That’s what the founders of Holstee did.